aws1d1/aws-cloudformation-templates/README.md

 Remark
 >- Before CloudFormation stack deployment, setup the following resources required by the
 >  CloudFormation Stackset
->  - AWSCloudFormationStackSetAdministrationRole IAM role using the
+>  ...AWSCloudFormationStackSetAdministrationRole IAM role using the
 >    CloudFormation template ( prep-AWSCloudFormationStackSetAdministrationRole )
->  - AWSCloudFormationStackSetExecutionRole IAM role using the
+>  ...AWSCloudFormationStackSetExecutionRole IAM role using the
 >    CloudFormation template ( prep-AWSCloudFormationStackSetExecutionRole )
->  - buildingblock-<Account ID> S3 bucket to hold the
+>  ...buildingblock-<Account ID> S3 bucket to hold the
 >    CloudFormation templates in "rds" folder (prep-s3-template-bucket)

 Fixed